aerogear/proposals/testing/supporting_docs/appium_information.md

 The picture above shows the available selector strategies to appium in order to locate elements in a mobile application.
 Note that some of the descriptions also shows the required attributes in for both Android and iOS applications.
-It can be a problem when using cross platform tools such as Cordova to use these selectors and the webview context should be used.
+It can be a problem when using cross-platform tools such as Cordova to use these selectors and the webview context should be used.
 It is important to note that some clients do not offer all of the selector strategies as shown in the table above.